Alan Dundes: Endowment of a professorship

 Dundes fiercely defended the importance of the discipline of folkloristics throughout his career.
 Towards the end of his life, he received an envelope containing a check from a former student, which he asked his wife to open.
 She read the figure out as $1,000.
 In fact, the check was for $1,000,000.
 This money allowed Dundes to endow the university with a Distinguished Professorship in Folkloristics, thereby ensuring that upon his retirement folklore would not be abandoned in the department.

 The former student and benefactor wished to remain anonymous.
-Apparently he or she called the university prior to the donation to find out if Dundes was still teaching, or as Dundes told it, "to see if I was still alive."
-The student mentioned that he or she intended to send a check, but Dundes said he was not sure the student would follow through.
+Apparently they called the university prior to the donation to find out if Dundes was still teaching, or as Dundes told it, "to see if I was still alive."
+The student mentioned that they intended to send a check, but Dundes said he was not sure the student would follow through.

 The check was made out to the university, Dundes said, but with instructions that he could use it in any manner he saw fit.

 "I could just take all my students to Fiji and have one hell of a party," he said.

 The professor instead decided to invest it in the study of folklore.
 The money funds a Distinguished Professorship of Folkloristics and helps fund the university's folklore archives and provides grants for folklore students.